 The shop has been the recipient of dozens of awards and honors, including winning the Best of Bremerton award three times by the Bremerton Chamber of Commerce.

-Joel Baxter, who is a past president both the Bremerton and Silverdale chambers and the recent recipient of the 2018 Outstanding Member of the Year award, said being active in local business organizations has been beneficial for business.
+Joel Baxter, who is a past president of Silverdale Chamber of Commerce and the recent recipient of the 2018 Outstanding Member of the Year award, said being active in local business organizations has been beneficial for business.

 The shop has also been involved for years with a Business Network International (BNI) group in Bremerton.

 The AAA-Approved Repair shop has been an active member of ASA-NW since 1991 with Joel Baxter serving as treasurer for 20 years and four years as president of the Olympic Peninsula chapter.